nonstrict-hq/nonstrict.eu-website/Content/blog/2023-03-13-screencapturekit-errors-missing-annotations.md

 If you have an app that uses these types, it will work as expected on macOS 12.3+, but will crash on previous macOS versions.

-Because the SCError type isn't annotated with a proper availability annotations by Apple, older macOS versions also try to load ScreenCaptureKit.
+Because the SCStreamError type isn't annotated with a proper availability annotations by Apple, older macOS versions also try to load ScreenCaptureKit.
-This results in the following error when you try to run an app that refers to any SCError, even when you guard it with an `@available` annotation.
+This results in the following error when you try to run an app that refers to any SCStreamError, even when you guard it with an `@available` annotation.

 ```
 dyld: Library not loaded: /System/Library/Frameworks/ScreenCaptureKit.framework/Versions/A/ScreenCaptureKit